NVIDIA/hpc-container-maker/docs/primitives.md

 value is empty.

 - ___distro__: The underlying Linux distribution of the base image.
-Valid values are `centos`, `redhat`, `rhel`, and `ubuntu`.
+Valid values are `centos`, `redhat`, `rhel`, `ubuntu`, `ubuntu16`, and `ubuntu18`.
 By default, the primitive attempts to figure out the Linux distribution by inspecting the image identifier, and falls back to `ubuntu` if unable to determine the Linux distribution automatically.

 - __image__: The image identifier to use as the base image.
 The default value is `nvidia/cuda:9.0-devel-ubuntu16.04`.